msi-ris/Tutorials/illumina_qc.md

 3. Go to the second page, and click the checkboxes next to `Tutorial_File_R1.fastq` and `Tutorial_File_R2.fastq`.
 4. Select the `Import to Current History` button.
+Enter a name for you history;
+   it does not matter what you call it, so long as it is meaningful for you.

     ![Galaxy Tutorial Files]({{"/graphics/illumina_qc_galaxy/Galaxy_Tut_Files.png" | prepend: site.baseurl }})